ZacharyWesterman/tag_query/README.md

 This module converts a text query into a dict that can be directly used in a MongoDB query of a string array field.

 To get started, include this repo as a submodule in your project.
-Then you can use it directly:
+Then you can use it directly.
+For example, to query a collection for any documents for which the field `field_name` contains `value1` and `value2`:

 ```py
 from tag_query import compile_query, exceptions